Kinzakhalid593/KinzaKhalid593/README.md

 <br>
 • Database fundamentals
 <br>
-•Core concepts of Machine Learning
+• Core concepts of Machine Learning

 🤝Looking to Collaborate On:
 <br>